-It is clear that buying tickets online and in advance, avoiding the long lines at the ticket offices, will allow you a more direct and faster access to the Museums and the Basilica.
-Of course, if you also want to enjoy a quiet visit, I recommend you avoid weekends and holidays.
+It is clear that buying your tickets online and in advance, avoiding the long queues at the ticket offices, will allow you a more direct and faster access to the Museums and the Basilica.
+However, if you also want to enjoy a quiet visit, I recommend that you avoid weekends and holidays.

-Fridays also tend to be very busy days at the Vatican and on Wednesday afternoons, if the Pope holds his weekly audience in St. Peter's Square, there are also more people than usual in the Square and its surroundings.
+Fridays are also usually very busy days at the Vatican and on Wednesday afternoons, if the Pope holds his weekly audience in St. Peter's Square, there are also more people than usual in the Square and its surroundings.
 Mondays, Tuesdays, Wednesday mornings and Thursdays are the most recommended days.